Playwright reporting runbook for CI: fast triage guide

-Accelerate CI feedback with the Playwright Reporting Runbook.
+Accelerate CI feedback with the Playwright reporting runbook.
 Optimize your pipeline efficiency and keep every build release-ready.
 Your quick guide to fast triage, clear insights, and rapid test failure resolution.

 Why Playwright reporting fails in CI